 Of the 12 studies,

-- five reported that the Orton-Gillingham instruction was more effective than were comparison or control interventions for all measured outcomes,
+- five reported that the Orton-Gillingham instruction was more effective than comparison or control interventions for all measured outcomes,

 - four reported that the Orton-Gillingham instruction was more effective for at least one (but not all) outcomes in comparison to other intervention(s),